ottomarcin/personal-page/README.md

-# My personal page/portfolio
+# Overview

-Hey, I'm Marcin Otto and welcome to my portfolio!
-Explore it to get to know me or dive into the code to learn about my coding skills.
+Hey, I'm Marcin Otto and welcome to my personal page!
+Check [live version](http://ottomarcin.github.io/personal-page/) to get to know me or dive into the code.
 Hope you enjoy it!

 ## Techs